zieka/graphql-reshape/README.md

 # graphql-reshape

-Tools for reshaping and refining your GraphQL schema
+A tool for modifying schema